How to Serve:

 - the cheese roll in your cordon-bleu

-- mixes well with salads and pastas when grated
+- mixes well with salads and pasta when grated

 - tops gourmet soups as well